 The chapter titles and subtitles are written with the first letter capitalized in the first word (example: Introduction, Materials and methods...).
-There should be one line of space between the text and the title chapter.

 After the textual portion, you should provide a list of references and contributions.
 Avoid using bold and italic letters in the text, as well as all capital letter for emphasizing words,